discoverdata/chem/README.md

 ##  Acknowledgement
 All the credit should go to GROMACS authors for making such a wonderful molecular dynamics software GROMACS.
 # This script runs MD using GROMACS
-Download the script and the default_mdp.zip folder to your local computer.
+Download the script, default_mdp.zip folder and the example folder (optional) to your local computer.
 ## Steps to run the script
 - (Required) Make sure you have GROMACS installed (I have tested it on version 2016.3 on ubuntu).
 However, it should work on versions 5.1.0 and above.
 - (Required) Unzip the default_mdp folder using "unzip default_mdp.zip" command.